 Additionally, all cargo and luggage that arrives in Galápagos National Park or that is transferred from one island to another may be inspected by local authorities.
 To preserve the native ecosystems, there are a number of restricted products that may not be transferred to the islands, including fresh vegetables and fruits, animal products and/or their derivatives, dairy products, and dry coffee beans.

 Finch Bay welcomes families, and children can take part in many of the activities offered by the lodge, including nature walks, water sports, and more.
 Kids must be six or older to participate in the yacht excursions.
 There are several accommodation options suitable for larger family groups, and most rooms can be outfitted with an extra bed upon request.
-Please call for details.
+Children stay at a discounted rate when sharing accommodations with two adults.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.